Students: Middle & High School

 We never want finances to prevent a student from attending camp.
 If your family requires financial assistance, please contact Mike Lee PRIOR to registering.

-This year, Hope Student Ministry is working with Willow Creek Community Church to plan and coordinate our summer camps.
-While we’ve had great experiences with Christ in Youth (CIY) in the past, this collaboration allows us to shape programming and activities specifically to the needs of our students.
-Our new summer camp program allows students to experience a full camp, while volunteers miss less work, as the dates now overlap with weekends.
-Additionally, this change allows us to add an extra day of camp while keeping overall costs the same as previous years.
-Please contact Mike Lee if you have any questions.
+This year, Hope Students Ministry is working with Willow Creek Community Church to plan and coordinate our summer camps.
+While we’ve had good experiences with Christ in Youth (CIY) in the past, this new collaboration allows us to shape programming and activities specifically to the needs of our students.

 How do I get a camp t-shirt for my student?